Her Campus Logo Her Campus Logo

 Morgan says, “I’m just some guy with a camera taking pictures of a cool place; So thanks for letting me take your pictures.
 I hope that I can share it and make people think you’re cool too.”
 Who knows, maybe you’ll end up on the next “Theme Thursday” post!

-Hey!
-My name is Kiana Woods and I am an English major at UCSB from the Monterey Bay Area.
-When I'm not studying or working with Her Campus, you can find me floating in the ocean or with a good book.
-I also love spending time with friends, cooking, and listening to Jack Johnson and Sade!
+Hi, I’m Kiana Woods, a second-year English major at UCSB, originally from Santa Cruz and Hollister, California.
+When I’m not studying or writing for Her Campus, you can find me floating in the ocean or curled up with a good book.
+I also enjoy spending time with friends, cooking, and listening to Jack Johnson!